fau-is/IntroCS/Time/README.md

 Your program should do the following.
 First we want you to print your local time including UTC (Coordinated Universal time) timezone information.
-You will notice that your "local" time might actually not correspond with the time of the place in the world you are currently located in why is that?
+You will notice that your "local" time might actually not correspond to the time of the place in the world you are currently located in.
+Why is that?

-After that we want you to print out the corresponding times in Europe/Berlin, America/New_York, Europe/London, Asia/Shanghai and Africa/Accra provided in list A.
+After that we want you to print out the corresponding times in Europe/Berlin, America/New_York, Europe/London, Asia/Shanghai and Africa/Accra included in list A.

-Furthermore, we want that every date and time is printed in the following specified way.
+Furthermore, every date and time needs to be printed out in the following specified way.
 ~~~
 Datetime format: